Lauchi/GeneratedWebServiceBootstrap/README.md

 Service will build now and SQlite Database is functional.

 ## Troubleshooting:
-Attention: All generated Functions still throw NotImplementedExceptions, so implement them to be able to operate.
+Attention: All generated Functions will return an error message as a reminder to implement them.
+I suggest you do that ;)